dullroar/ten-steps-to-linux-survival/README.md

 Acknowledgments
 ---------------

 Thanks to Ken Astl for reading an early draft of this book.
-Thanks to my wife Leslie for putting up with me while I obsessed over it.
+I appreciate the detailed and thoughtful discussions I had with Margaret Devere around designing good indexes.
+And finally, I owe more than I can repay (as usual) to my wife Leslie for putting up with me while I obsessed over this project.

 Some History
 ============